Azure/Edge-infrastructure-quickstart-template/README.md

 **Steps**: [Getting-Started](./doc/Getting-Started.md)

-## Scenario 1: Create your first site from scratch using quickstart template, then scale more sites
+## Scenario 1: Create your first site from scratch using quick-start template, then scale more sites

-### Create your first site from scratch using quickstart template
+### Create your first site from scratch using quick-start template

 **Overview**: Ready to deploy your first with AKS Arc on HCI23H2 along with Arc extensions?
 It's the right place for you.
 This scenario provides a quick and efficient way to establish a new site with edge resources with a predefined infrastructure template.